 A versatile and durable cross-training shoe with some unique colorways.

-I’ll admit these shoes aren’t the most comfortable when you first put them on, and unless you’re a NOBULL loyalist (and there are plenty out there) there might be an adjustment period with these shoes.
+I’ll admit these shoes aren’t the most comfortable when you first put them on, and unless you’re a NOBULL loyalist (and there are plenty out there), there might be an adjustment period with these shoes.
 Once that’s time’s done, though, you’ll be rewarded with a shoe that’s comfortable, durable, and functional.

 One of the reasons we picked it for people with flat feet is it has a reinforced heel that offers more protection to tendons that stretch from your Achilles to your calf muscle.
 The low heel might be a pain for some, but with flat feet you generally want to avoid a higher heel because it can place stress on other parts of the foot.

-Wearing NOBULL Trainer Plus for rope climbs
+Wearing white NOBULL Trainer Plus for rope climbs

 These shoes are definitely more suitable for someone who leans more toward strength training than cardio.
 You could do short cardio sprints with them, but really, I’d limit it to about 200 meters.
 But again, if lifting is your thing, these are great for squats, deadlifts, and even Olympic lifts due to the harder bottom (it has a 4 millimeter heel-to-toe drop, making it best for deadlifts but you’re fine using them for any lift).